Fair Graph Machine Learning under Adversarial Missingness Processes

 \subsection{Proposed Model (BFtS)}

-Our goal is to learn a fair and accurate GNN $\hat{y} = f_C(\mathcal{G},\mathcal{X})$ for node classification with missing sensitive values.
-The proposed solution is model-agnostic and based on adversarial learning.
+Our goal is to learn a {group} fair and accurate GNN $\hat{y} = f_{class}(\mathcal{G},\mathcal{X})$ for node classification with adversarially missing sensitive values.
+The proposed solution is model-agnostic (e.g., GNN) and based on adversarial learning.
 It formulates the imputation model as a second adversary of the GNN.
 Figure \ref{flowdiagram} depicts the flow diagram of the proposed model.
-The model has three primary components: a missing sensitive attribute imputation GNN $f_I$, a node classification GNN $f_C$, and a sensitive attribute Deep Neural Net (DNN) prediction $f_A$. $f_C$ takes $\mathcal{X}$ and $\mathcal{G}$ as inputs and predicts the node labels. $f_A$ is an adversarial neural network that attempts to estimate the sensitive information from the final layer representations of $f_C$ to assess the bias.
-More specifically, it $f_C$ is assumed to be biased if the adversary $f_A$ can accurately predict the sensitive attribute information from the representations of $f_C$.
-To train $f_C$, we need to know the values of the missing sensitive attributes.
-The model $f_I$ predicts the missing sensitive attributes by taking $\mathcal{X}$ and $\mathcal{G}$ as inputs and generating the missing sensitive attributes $\hat{si}$.
-The goal of $f_I$ is to generate sensitive values that minimize the fairness of $f_C$ and, thus, it works as a second adversary to $f_C$.
+The model has three primary components: a missing sensitive attribute imputation GNN $f_{imp}$, a node classification GNN $f_{class}$, and a sensitive attribute Deep Neural Net (DNN) prediction $f_{bias}$. $f_{class}$ takes $\mathcal{X}$ and $\mathcal{G}$ as inputs and predicts the node labels. $f_{bias}$ is an adversarial neural network that attempts to estimate the sensitive information from the final layer representations of $f_{class}$ to assess the bias.
+More specifically, $f_{class}$ is biased if the adversary $f_{bias}$ can accurately predict the sensitive attribute information from the representations of $f_{class}$.
+The model $f_{imp}$ predicts the missing sensitive attributes by taking $\mathcal{X}$ and $\mathcal{G}$ as inputs and generating the missing sensitive attributes $\hat{si}$.
+The goal of $f_{imp}$ is to generate sensitive values that minimize the fairness of $f_{class}$, and, thus, it works as a second adversary to $f_{class}$.